 To compensate for such cultural losses, the John Locke Foundation started the North Carolina History Project.
 The latest NCHP effort is to create lesson plans for elementary, middle, and high school students.
 It will be an evolving and ever-growing website.
 More lessons will be added.
 They will temporarily be housed here.

-Thank you for visiting reviewing the lesson plans.
+Thank you for visiting the lesson plans.
 We hope you consider them useful.
 If you have any questions, please email [email protected].